 The PETRA BAC competition is a national accounting and business competition that required me to make a proposal.

-The business model I made was for Baywatch, a greener version of apps like Gojek, offering greener substitutes and tracking its user’s carbon footprint.
+I created a business model for Baywatch, a greener version of apps like Gojek, offering greener substitutes and tracking its user’s carbon footprint.
 The proposal required a SWOT analysis, marketing & financial plans and more.
 It showed me the work behind managing employees, products and finances of a start-up.

-We lost but the judges offered to put the idea in their incubator, making the entire experience worthwhile.
+Even though we lost, the judges offered to put the idea in their incubator, making the entire experience worthwhile.

 Tell us about a time when you failed to do something on your first try, but succeeded on subsequent attempts.
 How did you learn from your initial failure, change your approach, so that you eventually succeeded?
 (550 characters)